An Employer’s Guide for Supporting Workplace Mental Health

 • Return to Work Checklist

-Canadian Equality Consulting offers DEI training in the forms of e-courses, webinars, and workshops.
-Mental health is partially discussed in each of our topics, especially in psychological safety and equitable and inclusive leadership.
-However, all our content is customizable, which means we can work with your organization to create a separate section on mental health that is specific to your workplace.
+Canadian Equality Consulting offers DEI training in the form of e-courses, webinars, and workshops.
+Mental health is discussed across many of our topics,, especially in psychological safety and equitable and inclusive leadership.
+These programs help organizations put effective workplace mental health strategies into practice, from leadership development to policy guidance.
+All content is customizable, allowing us to work with your organization to create mental health supports that reflect your specific workplace needs.

 *If you enjoyed this blog series on An Employee’s Guide for Protecting Your Mental Health and An Employer’s Guide for Supporting Workplace Mental Health, be sure to inquire about any of the CEC services discussed at hello@canadianequality.ca.
 As well, CEC posts monthly blogs, and we encourage you to look out for September’s blog on An Employer’s Guide to Working from Home, to further your learning on cultivating diversity in the workplace.